nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:fam.avif(School runs at 69° North.)

-::image:skate.avid(As any urban teenager will tell you, it's just rad having a skatepark below your flat.)
+::image:skate.avif(As any urban teenager will tell you, it's just rad having a skatepark below your flat.)

 <br>